Produce X 101: Episode 11 (July 12, 2019)

 Lee Dong-wook then announces the start of the 3rd elimination.
 He mentions Plan A's Choi Byung-chan, who was absent during filming, has left the show and will not be advancing to the finals.
 He also reveals that only 20 trainees will survive.
 The episode continues with the makeup tips segment headed by the YouTuber Ssinnim, and the trainees' Sports Games segment, with "Pretty Girl" team winning overall.
 Afterwards, the elimination announcement starts, starting from 19th place going up.
 The four candidates for 1st place are revealed, who are Han Seung-woo, Lee Jin-hyuk, Kim Woo-seok, and Kim Yo-han.
 The segment for trainees choosing their fixed pick starts, and Hwang Yun-seong takes first place for the most votes and wins a brand new Samsung phone.
 The announcement continues, and the ones battling for 1st place are Kim Woo-seok and Kim Yo-han, with 1st place ultimately going to Kim Yo-han.

 The candidates for 20th place are revealed, Kim Kook-heon, Lee Se-jin, Lee Jin-woo, and Kim Dong-yun.
 In 23rd and 22nd place is Kim Dong-yun and Lee Jin-woo, respectively.
 The two remaining trainees are called up to the stage and give their last speeches.
 The 20th place ends up going to Lee Se-jin.

 Afterwards, the remaining 20 trainees choose their debut evaluation song, "To My World" (Drew Ryan Scott, Sean Alexander, Phil Schwan) or "Boyness" (Hui from Pentagon, Flow Blow) and choose their positions during as well.
 Higher ranked trainees have the advantage of kicking off other trainees in the position they want and move them to a lower position.
-The episode ends with the trainee's individual cards being flashed on screen and the official time of the final, which was changed to 8PM KST from 11PM to accommodate the younger trainees.
+The episode ends with the trainee's individual cards being flashed on screen and the official time of the final, which was changed to 8 pm KST from 11 pm to accommodate the younger trainees.